kyleboas/tacticsjournal.com/privacy.md

 ## Sharing with third parties

-No information is shared with third parties, including sponsors and affiliates.
+No information is shared with third parties.

 ## Questions